Appearance of the Kashiwara-Saito singularity in the representation theory of $p$-adic $\mathop{GL}_{16}$: The main geometric result

 is a double cover.

 Having found the singular locus of $\tilde{f}_\psi^{-1}(0)$ in $\mathcal{\tilde O}_\psi$, we next compute the rank of the Hessian of $\tilde{f}_\psi$ at a point in the singular locus and verify the determinant of a maximal minor of the Hessian is a square.
 This first calculation verifies the rank of the local system $\mathcal{M}_\psi$, defined by Equation~\eqref{eqn:M}, is $1$ and the later identifies the character of $A^\ABV_{\phi_\KS}$ associated to the local system.
-We make these calculations by adapting the Hessian calculations described in Section~\ref{ssec:case-KS}, which in turn are adapted from {\cite{CFMMX}*{Theorem 7.7.5} and documented in Appendix \ref{app:Hessian}.
-We use the Jacobian of the ideal defining $\mathcal{\tilde O}_\psi$ to identify a system of variables, from the polynomial ring over which $\mathcal{\tilde O}_\psi$ is defined, that may be used as local coordinates for the (completed) local ring at the chosen point in the singular locus.
+We remark that because in an open neighbourhood of our point the singular locus of $\tilde f$ is contained in $\mathcal{\tilde O}_\psi$ the intersection with $ \mathcal{\tilde O}_\psi$ plays no role in these calculations.
+We make these calculations by adapting the Hessian calculations described in Section~\ref{ssec:case-KS}, which in turn are adapted from {\cite{CFMMX}*{Theorem 7.19} and documented in Appendix \ref{app:Hessian}.
+We use the Jacobian of the ideal defining $U\times C_\KS^*$ to identify a system of variables, from the coordinate ring of $U\times C_\KS^*$, that may be used as local coordinates for the (completed) local ring at the chosen point in the singular locus.
 The rest of the computation follows the method of Section~\ref{ssec:case-KS}.
 We find that the rank of the Hessian at the chosen point is $\dim C_\psi -\codim C^*_\KS = 40-(48-32)=24$.
-This shows that the rank of the Hessian is the codimension of the singular locus, and from this we conclude that the rank of $\mathcal{M}_{\psi}$ is $1$.
-Though this was automatic in the cases under consideration in \cite{CFMMX}*{Theorem 7.7.5}, it should not be seen as automatic for this case as there are groups for which this will not occur.
+This shows that the rank of the Hessian is precisely the codimension (inside $U\times C_\KS^*$) of the singular locus, and from this we conclude that the rank of $\mathcal{M}_{\psi}$ is $1$.
+Though this was automatic in the cases under consideration in \cite{CFMMX}*{Theorem 7.19}, it should not be seen as automatic for this case as there are groups for which this will not occur.
 Next, we verify that the Hessian determinant is the perfect square of a function so that we may conclude the representation associated to $\mathcal{M}_\psi$ is the trivial representation.
 We note that these determinants are often not perfect squares, this occurs in several of the examples considered in \cite{CFMMX}.
 We explain how to use our code to reproduce these calculations in Appendix \ref{app:Hessian}.
 Unfortunately, these calculations are not particularly amenable to being displayed here.

 With reference to Equation~\eqref{eqn:M}, it follows from these calculations that

 and therefore

 where $\rank \mathcal{L}_{\Lambda^\text{gen}_{C_\KS}} =1$ and $\mathcal{L}_{\Lambda^\text{gen}_{C_\KS}}$ corresponds to a quadratic character of $A^\ABV_{\phi_\KS}$.
 Comparing \eqref{eqn:21} with \eqref{eqn:Evs-psi} gives